 I eventually gave up my efforts, knowing words worthy of this journal were simply not going to come out before the baby does; my “flow” or whatever you want to call it, had simply stopped, and each conversation I typed to you, lacked everything I treasure these entries for having: connection and love and the feeling of real conversation with my spirit of a mother.

-So I gave some silent aknowledgement: Okay.
-I’ll write the final “pre-baby” entry today, when Everett goes down for his nap.
+So I gave some silent acknowledgement: Okay.
+I’ll write the final “pre-baby” entry today.
 I get the message…

 Somehow it felt like you who was out there calling, asserting to stop this resistance against writing, and just finish it already.
 Because once this baby is born, the opportunity for a September entry will have entirely passed.